Weirdo (song)

 "Weirdo" is a song by English band the Charlatans.
-It was released as the first single from the band's second album, Between 10th and 11th, on 24 February 1992, reaching No. 19 on the UK Singles Chart.
+It was released on 24 February 1992 by Situation Two and Beggars Banquet Records as the first single from the band's second album, Between 10th and 11th (1992), reaching No. 19 on the UK Singles Chart.
 The single was the band's most successful in the United States, peaking at No. 1 on the Billboard Modern Rock Tracks chart in May 1992 and No. 10 on the Billboard Hot Dance Club Play Singles chart.